emi505inos/emi505inos/README.md

 # 💫 About Me:
-I am Python Developer with a passion for Sports.<br>I am currently learning Data Science and Flutter/dart.
+I am Python Developer with a passion for Sports.<br>I am currently learning NestJS and Flutter/dart.

 ## 🌐 Socials: